-- 1. Checking the serial #...
+Checking the serial #...
 While the unit is powered OFF, hold down the "MODE" button.
 Now turn the unit on while holding down the "MODE" button.
-The VPE-2000 will show its serial number in the alphanumeric display. - Calibration...
-The instrument is field calibratable when a calibrator is purchased.
-There is detailed operational information available by pressing certain combinations of buttons.
+The VPE-1000 will show its serial number in the alphanumeric display.

 Applications Overview

 1. Airborne Applications (External sounds)